TrainingCoders4Africa/Daral/README.md

       Login: guest
       Password:passer
       (take a look around!)

+NOTE: WE RECOMMEND USING "MOZILLA FIREFOX" FOR BEST DISPLAY, THE FIX FOR "CHROME" HAS NOT BEEN PUSHED YET TO REDSHIFT

 -System requirements for Daral:
    -Apache 2.2 or above
    -PHP 5.2 or above
    -MySQL 5.1 or above